vedph/cadmus-vela/README.md

   - BL `monogrammi` (boolean) 🎯 `GrfWritingPart.letterFeatures`
   - BM `lettera singola` (boolean) 🎯 `GrfWritingPart.letterFeatures`
   - BN `lettere non interpretabili` (boolean) 🎯 `GrfWritingPart.letterFeatures`
-  - BO `disegno non interpretabile` (boolean) add flag??
+  - BO `disegno non interpretabile` (boolean) Add a flag.
 A flag is mostly used to mark redactional states; so I suppose it fits here because this means that the item is not yet interpreted or considered not interpretable as a graffiti.
 - BP `tipologia di argomento`: header column 🎯 `CategoriesPart:functions.categories` (📚 `categories_themes`)
   - BQ `funeraria` (boolean)
   - BR `commemorativa` (boolean)